Top

 • A gift that was only given to you that wasn’t intended for you to share with your spouse.

-Once you are divorced, your separate property remains separate as long as your spouse can’t prove they’re entitled to half.
+Once divorced, your property remains separate if your spouse can’t prove they’re entitled to half.

 Get Help From a Columbus Attorney

-If you’re thinking about getting a divorce or writing a separation agreement with your spouse, our attorneys at Law Offices of William L. Geary can help you evaluate your assets.
+If you’re considering getting a divorce or writing a separation agreement with your spouse, our attorneys at Law Offices of William L. Geary can help you evaluate your assets.

 Contact us at (614) 289-1227 to schedule a consultation.